Divided Publishing

 About the translator

 Rawley Grau has been translating literary works from Slovenian for over twenty years, including by such first-rate novelists as Dušan Šarotar, Mojca Kumerdej, Sebastijan Pregelj, Gabriela Babnik and Vlado Žabot.
 Six of his translations have been longlisted for the Dublin Literary Award, while his translations of Šarotar’s Panorama and Billiards at the Hotel Dobray were shortlisted for the Oxford-Weidenfeld Translation Prize.
 He has also translated poetry by Miljana Cunta, Miklavž Komelj, Janez Ramoveš and Tomaž Šalamun, among others.
 In 2021, he received the prestigious Lavrin Diploma from the Association of Slovenian Literary Translators.
-Translations from other languages include A Science Not for the Earth: Selected Poems and Letters by the Russian poet Yevgeny Baratynsky, which received the AATSEEL prize for best scholarly translation, and, co-translated with Christina E. Kramer, The Long Coming of the Fire: Selected Poems by the Macedonian modernist poet Aco Šopov.
+Translations from other languages include A Science Not for the Earth: Selected Poems and Letters by the Russian poet Yevgeny Baratynsky, which received the AATSEEL prize for best scholarly translation, and, co-translated with Christina E. Kramer, The Long Coming of the Fire: Selected Poems by the modernist poet Aco Šopov, which won the 2025 International Dragi Award for best translation from Macedonian.
 Originally from Baltimore, Maryland, he has lived in Ljubljana since the early 2000s.

-Endorsements (4)
+Endorsements (6)

-A hometown return story with a turn of darkness: surreality both connecting and disconnecting the banal with the strangeness of grief.
+A hometown return story with a turn of darkness: surreality both connecting and at once disconnecting the banal with the strangeness of grief.

 Rose Cleary